oceanprotocol-archive/OEPs/4/README.md

 ![Agent Access Control](images/agent-access-control.png)

-Access control systems provides services connected to Ocean network the ability _Authenticated_ and _Authorized_ in the system, allowing (or denying) the management of the resources.
+Access control systems connected to Ocean network are _Authenticated_ and _Authorized_ in the system, allowing (or denying) the management of the resources.

 In general, authentication is the process of validating that somebody really is who he claims to be.